 How to use reachability to access apps

 The iPhone X’s 5.8-inch display might make it hard for those with smaller hands to reach certain apps and content.
 Don’t worry because Apple’s reachability feature allows you to pull down app icons at the top of the screen so they’re within reach.
 Go to Settings > General > Accessibility > Reachability and toggle the feature on.
 To use reachability on an older model of the iPhone, like the iPhone 8 Plus, you have to tap the Home button twice.
-With the reachability feature on the iPhone X, you can access apps by swiping down on the horizontal bar at the bottom of the screen.
-To put them back in their normal place, swipe up about an inch above the bar or tap anywhere on the display.
+With the reachability feature on the

 How to switch between apps and go back to the home screen

-Prior to the iPhone X, the home button was how you would switch between apps, or go back to the home screen.
+Before the iPhone X, the home button was how you would switch between apps, or go back to the home screen.
 With the iPhone X and later, if you want to view all the apps you have open while on the home screen, simply swipe up from the bottom edge of your device.
 This will bring you to the stack of apps that are currently running.

 How to force close open apps